Rudolf Macúch: Mandaic and Mandaeans

 His work on New Mandaic texts include several contributions over the years, beginning with an article in the Festschrift of his mentor, Ján Bakoš (“The Bridge of Shushtar.
 A Legend in Vernacular Mandaic with Introduction, Translation and Notes”).
 In later years, two monographs are dedicated to analysing and preserving New Mandaic texts: Neumandäische Chrestomathie mit grammatischer Skizze, kommentierter Übersetzung und Glossar (“New Mandaic Chrestomathy with Grammatical Sketch, Annotated Translation and Glossary”) and Neumandäische Texte im Dialekt von Ahwāz (“New Mandaic Texts in the Dialect of Ahwāz”).
 Both books include extensive chapters on the grammar besides a phonetic transcription of the texts, translation and glossary.
-The latter publication was prepared with the help of Sheikh Sālem Čoheylī, a priestly candidate from Ahwāz, who had written to Macuch asking him for help in perfecting his knowledge of classical Mandaic, since he had opened a unique Mandaic school for children and adults in Ahwāz.
-Using his sojourn in Berlin in 1990, which was financed by the Deutsche Forschungsgemeinschaft (DFG), to record texts, Macuch discovered that strange differences exist in the phonetics and morphology of the Čoheylī tribe in comparison to his earlier source of the fifties, the Ṣābūrī tribe.
+The latter publication was prepared with the help of Sheikh Sālem Čoheylī, a priestly candidate from Ahwāz, who had written to Macúch asking him for help in perfecting his knowledge of classical Mandaic, since he had opened a unique Mandaic school for children and adults in Ahwāz.
+Using his sojourn in Berlin in 1990, which was financed by the Deutsche Forschungsgemeinschaft (DFG), to record texts, Macúch discovered that strange differences exist in the phonetics and morphology of the Čoheylī tribe in comparison to his earlier source of the fifties, the Ṣābūrī tribe.
 His last monograph discusses these divergent grammatical features based on chosen oral texts recorded in his sessions with the Sheikh.

 His numerous articles in this field are dedicated to several controversially discussed problems, especially regarding the origins of the Mandeans and their religion, in „Alter und Heimat des Mandäismus nach neuerschlossenen Quellen“ (“Age and Homeland of the Mandeans According to New Sources”), „Anfänge der Mandäer“ (“The Beginnings of the Mandeans”); „Zur Frühgeschichte der Mandäer“ (“On the Early History of the Mandeans”); “The Origins of the Mandaeans and their Script”; „Gnostische Ethik und die Anfänge der Mandäer“ (“Gnostic Ethics and the Beginnings of the Mandeans”).
 Other contributions include a concise introduction to “Mandaic”; an overview on the state of the art („Der gegenwärtige Stand der Mandäerforschung und ihre Aufgaben“); on the situation of the Mandean community in Iran after the Islamic revolution in 1979 („Ein neumandäischer Brief aus dem Frühjahr 1990 und die Lage der iranischen Mandäer nach der islamischen Revolution“) and comparative studies, „Der keilschriftliche Beschwörungstext aus Uruk und die mandäische Phraseologie“ (“The Cuneiform Incantation Text from Uruk and Mandaic Phraseology”).